aws-samples/eks-security-compromised-cluster-remediation/README.md

 ![](./images/app-architecture.png)

 ## Instructions
 The bulk of this workshop is unguided in that you will decide how to respond to the unfolding security incident at Octank.
 The workshop’s proctors will be available to periodically give you clues when needed or you can look at the workshop’s GitHub repository for additional guidance.
-Once you’ve isolated and/or eliminated the threat from the cluster, you can follow the directions for implementing a set of controls to enhance the security posture of your EKS cluster.
-This includes implementing OPA Gatekeeper to enforce a set of security policies.
-It also involves implementing Falco and Falco Sidekick for improving runtime visibility and protection.
+Once you’ve isolated and/or eliminated the threat from the cluster, you can follow the directions for implementing a few countermeasures that will enhance the security posture of your EKS cluster.
+This includes implementing OPA Gatekeeper, Falco and Falco Sidekick, and the Security Policy controller.

 You will have approximately 2 hours to complete the workshop.